ibm-cloud-docs/containers/cs_apps.md

 {:shortdesc}

 The NFS file storage that backs the persistent volume is clustered by IBM in order to provide high availability for your data.

-When an {{site.data.keyword.Bluemix_dedicated_notm}} account is [enabled for clusters](cs_ov.html#setup_dedicated), instead of using this task, you must [open a support ticket](/docs/support/index.html#contacting-support).
-By opening a ticket, you can request a backup for your volumes, a restoration from your volumes, and other storage functions.

 1. Review the available storage classes. {{site.data.keyword.containerlong}} provides eight pre-defined storage classes so that the cluster admin does not have to create any storage classes.
 The `ibmc-file-bronze` storage class is the same as the `default` storage class.